Constructive advice for motivating employees

-A lot of research has been done about motivation, the process that controls certain behaviors.
+A lot of research has been done on motivation, the process that controls certain behaviors.
 Motivation is often defined as intrinsic or extrinsic.
 Intrinsic motivation comes from within; it refers to motivation that is driven by a genuine interest or enjoyment in the task itself.
 For instance, someone might love to write novels and keeps a journal only for his or her own sake.
 Extrinsic motivation comes from the outside; it refers to the motivation behind performing a task based on the reward it will provide.
 For instance, someone writes a novel to sell it to a magazine for a sum of money.
-There are many different theories about motivation; one that really resonated with me when I first heard about if from my professor at London Business School was Herzberg’s two-factor theory.
+There are many different theories about motivation; one that really resonated with me when I first heard about it from my professor at London Business School was Herzberg’s two-factor theory.
 In his research on job satisfaction he distinguishes between motivators and hygiene factors:

 - Motivators arise from intrinsic conditions of the job itself, such as recognition, achievement, and personal growth

 - Hygiene factors arise from extrinsic factors such as salary, benefits, work conditions, etc.

 The interesting finding is that the hygiene factors need to be met in order not to cause dissatisfaction, but they have a low impact on increased job satisfaction.
 So for example, an increase in salary is a good remedy for an employee who is dissatisfied, but it isn’t the right solution for someone who is content but looking to increase job satisfaction.
 In this case, increased recognition and responsibility would be more effective.